namogg/Neural_Diving/README.md

 ### Overview

-This project implement Neural Diving model from DeepMind to solve large scale MIP.
+This project implement Neural Diving model from DeepMind combine with SCIP to solve large scale MIP.
+The code is inspired by Large Neighborhood Search Algorithm from DeepMind.

 Overview of the component